 The program performed its first heart transplant in 1990 and has since performed over 175 heart transplants, with results that exceed national standards for heart transplantation for people with irreversible, life-threatening heart disease.
 In 2011, our surgeons were the first on the West Coast to implant an FDA-approved total artificial heart.

 Our program’s philosophy focuses on comprehensive and compassionate patient care tailored to the individual patient, with the involvement of a multidisciplinary team of experts in the fields of advanced heart failure, cardiac surgery and cardiac transplantation.
 When appropriate, we also offer alternatives to transplant such as long-term mechanical assistance or opportunities to participate in the latest research trials.

 Why Would Someone Need a Heart Transplant?

 A heart transplant is a treatment option for irreversible, life-threatening heart diseases that cannot be managed by other medical or surgical methods.
 These conditions may include:

 - Defects in heart valves leading to severe congestive heart failure

-An international leader in lung transplantation, we are one of the busiest lung transplant programs on the West Coast.
-Since 1989, more than 270 lung transplants and 20 heart-lung transplants have been performed with excellent results.
+We work closely with UC San Diego Health's lung transplant program, an international leader in lung transplantation and one of the busiest programs of its kind on the West Coast.
+Since 1989, the lung transplant team has performed more than 270 lung transplants and 20 heart-lung transplants with excellent results.